Non-Autoregressive Coarse-to-Fine Video Captioning: Approach

 \subsection{Visual Word Generation}

-Motivated by human attention \cite{posner1990attention,itti2005neurobiology} that would likely attend to salient information of video contents at a glance, we propose to simultaneously generate visual words (i.e., nouns and verbs \footnote{We will test different combinations of part of speech in the supplementary materials.}), which usually correspond to salient objects and actions in videos, at the beginning of the captioning procedure.
+For non-autoregressive video captioning, visual word generation is proposed for two purposes: promoting the training of scene-related words and generating coarse-grained ``templates'' that serve as starting points at the inference phase.
 To achieve that, we directly use the proposed decoder without introducing extra parameters.
-Specifically, given a ground-truth sentence $Y^*$, we first construct the target sequence $Y^{vis}$ as follows:
+Formally, given a ground-truth sentence $Y^*$ of length $N$, we first construct a corresponding target sequence $Y^{vis} = \{y^{vis}_n\}^N_{n=1}$ as follows:

 where ${\rm POS}(\cdot)$ denotes the part-of-speech of a word.
-Then the decoder is forced to predict $Y^{vis}$ without available word information, i.e., $Y_{obs}^{vis} = \varnothing$, and hence the loss function is defined as:
+Then the decoder is forced to predict $Y^{vis}$ without available word information, \textit{i.e.}, $Y_{obs}^{vis} = \varnothing_{[vis]}$ (a sequence of the same special token $[vis]$ in practice).
+Hence the loss function for visual word generation is defined as:

-As illustrated in Fig. \ref{fig:traning} (b), the input of the decoder to predict $Y^{vis}$ is a completed unknown sequence with the same special token [visual] in practice.
-Because the generation process solely depends on $\mathbf{R}$, the generated visual words may not be comprehensive (e.g., the noun ``bear'' is not generated in Fig. \ref{fig:ours}) but they could be instructive for the follow-up process, as we will verify in Sect. \ref{sec:ablation_studies}.
+As the generation process solely depends on $R$, the generated visual words may not be comprehensive.
+But as we will verify later, they are instructive for the follow-up caption generation process.
 Finally, the overall loss function of our approach is formulated as:

-where $\lambda$ is set to 0.8 empirically.
-Note that our proposal of visual word generation is also trainable in an end-to-end manner with AR captioning models, and it could generate informative gradients to reduce the search space for the main task of interest.